 Many businesses speak the language of customer service/customer retention, but in practice, creating true customer loyalty often takes a back seat to gaining new customers.
 Both are important to remain competitive and to grow your business.
-Many people do not realize, however, that it costs 5–10 times more to attract new customers than to keep existing ones satisfied.
+Many people do not realise, however, that it costs 5–10 times more to attract new customers than to keep existing ones satisfied.

 Here are a few ideas to create customer loyalty AND increase referrals to your business: